codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 Start a python **webserver**: Start a simple Python HTTP server on the standard HTTP port (`**Port 80**`) from the root directory of the payload (`~/.../Overpass/`).

+> You needed the web server (Port 80) to impersonate the legitimate `overpass.thm` server and successfully serve the malicious `buildscript.sh` payload when the cron job requested it.

 Command: `python3 -m http.server 80`

 Output: